MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-simulations.md

 Use the following options on the page to assign trainings as part of the simulation:

-- **Select training content preference**: Choose one of the following options in the dropdown list:
+- **Preferences** section: In **Select training content preference**, choose one of the following options in the dropdown list:

-  - **Microsoft training experience (Recommended)**: This is the default value that has the following associated options to configure on the page:
+  - **Microsoft training experience (Recommended)**: This is the default value.
+This value has the following associated options to configure on the page:
-    - Select one of the following options:
+    - Select one of the following values:
       - **Assign training for me (Recommended)**: This is the default value.
 We assign training based on a user's previous simulation and training results.
-      - **Select training courses and modules myself**: If you select this value, the next step in the wizard will be **Training assignment** where you find and select trainings.
+      - **Select training courses and modules myself**: If you select this value, the next step in the wizard is **Training assignment** where you find and select trainings.
 The steps are described in the [Training assignment](#training-assignment) subsection.
-    - **Due date**: Choose one of the following values:
+    - **Due date** section: In **Select a training due date**, choose one of the following values:
       - **30 days after simulation ends**: This is the default value.
       - **15 days after simulation ends**
       - **7 days after simulation ends**